sanzencode/obundle-test/README.md

 Store URL: https://pre-provisioned-w7cwqebsp1.mybigcommerce.com

-Task 1 - Complete
-Task 2 - Complete
-Task 3 - Complete
-Task 4 - Not Pass
-Task 5 - Not Pass
-Task 6 - Not Pass

 * Refer to the BigCommerce developer documentation for any questions you might have.
 It will contain all the info needed to complete the tasks below